strogiyotec/strogiyotec/README.md

 ##### Hi, I'm Almas:

 - 🎓 Bachelor of Computer Science
-- :test_tube: Finishing up my research in cybersecurity and preparing to make the industry transition
+- :scissors: Senior Backend Developer specialized in Java backend technologies, who have worked with microservice architectures, streaming apps, SQL databases and CI/CD pipelines
-- 🪐 Looking forward to global net zero, Mars (& the rest of space), and nuclear fusion
+- :love_letter: Learn Japanese and read books in free time
 - :speech_balloon: Ask me about databases, JVM, algorithms, Linux, web, or literally anything!
 - :mailbox: You can reach me with the links below